 Day 1

-While your travel team is soaking up the friendly vibe at Whisk & Roll, spend some time perusing the dozens of delicious stops that make up the Oxford County Cheese Trail.
+While your travel team is soaking up the friendly vibe at Gunn's Hill Artisan Cheese, spend some time perusing the dozens of delicious stops that make up the Oxford County Cheese Trail.
 This self-guided tour features 30 delicious stops showcasing the County’s cheese and dairy producers and related experiences.
 Accessibility ratings for all 30 sites are available on the Access Now website.
 As not all sites along the Trail offer the same degree of accessibility, Access Now is a great tool to help plan your specific stops.
 Some of the more accessible stops to consider along the trail are listed below.

-Golspie Dairy, just outside Woodstock, has been a dairy farm since 1874 but only started making cheese in 2022.
+Continue your journey to Golspie Dairy, about a 15-minute drive from downtown Woodstock.
+This family-run dairy farm has been around since 1874, but only started making cheese in 2022.
 Those with mobility restrictions or aids will appreciate the accessible parking and washroom, barrier-free entrance, accessible seating, and lowered counters.
 Everyone will get a kick out of the fun cheese and milk vending machines and enjoy connecting with the friendly staff.

-For a Canadian take on delicious Dutch cheese, plan a visit to New Galma Dairy.
+Want to keep the good times rolling?
+Drive just 10 minutes further south for a Canadian take on delicious Dutch cheese at New Galma Dairy, open Friday and Saturday.
 This friendly and accessible family-run dairy makes traditional Dutch cheese using milk from the family’s cows.
-Guests with mobility aids will appreciate the dairy’s accessible seating, lowered counters, and spacious public areas.
+Guests with mobility aids will appreciate the dairy’s lowered counters and spacious public areas.

 Day 2